__—— The Coffee Page: Am I obsessive about coffee?

 __—— Update November 2016 – New Espresso machine!

 My espresso machine developed a small leak and Alister jumped in and bought me a new machine!
 Unlike my previous espresso machine, this one turns itself off after 15 minutes of inactivity, so I am ALWAYS making coffee on a cold machine – that means cold water-pipes, group-handle, filter-basket and cups.
-If your machine has that annoying ‘feature’, here’s the solution: microwave a soup-bowl of water for 1 minute before making coffee – that’s enough time to grind the beans and get ready.
+For a commercial machine, an auto-off function would be bloody annoying, but for a domestic machine it makes sense – there are electrickery savings to be made!
+Here’s the solution: microwave a soup-bowl of water for 1 minute before making coffee – that’s enough time to grind the beans and get ready.
 Plunge the brew-head into the hot water, get it hot, then the cup(s), so that everything is up to temperature when you actually make the coffee, and using the soup-bowl doesn’t use any water from the machine’s water-tank.
-OK, the routine is slightly more complex, but there are electrickery savings to be made with an auto-off machine, and it does come up to pressure and temperature in about one minute, so I can tolerate that.
+OK, the routine is slightly more complex, but the machine does come up to pressure and temperature in about one minute, so I can tolerate that.

 __—— Update May 2013 – Coffee Filters ( a new direction )